 Honorary mentions: People i never met

 I usually only read Sci-Fi books and struggle to read non-fiction.
-But i wanted to mention a few people here.
+But i wanted to mention a few authors here.

 - Dale Carnegie (author) - for teaching me how humans operate; who would have known…